jdaw1/placemat/Documentation/not_glasses.md

 At such an event it can help to stick to the foot of the glass (always foot; never bowl) a small sticky label identifying the current contents and the glass&rsquo;s owner.

 Specifying either of these requires describing the sheet of labels.
-The defaults specify the sizes for sheets of sticky labels readily avaialble in the UK.
+The defaults specify the sizes for sheets of sticky labels readily available in the UK.
 If the defaults should know of other standard sizes, please raise an [issue](http://github.com/jdaw1/placemat/issues) to that effect.

 Sticky labels appear if `StickyLabelsNumCopies` exceeds zero.